TDGerve/MagmaPandas/README.rst

 Installation
 ------------
-MagmaPandas can be installed with pip by running:
+MagmaPandas versions 2.0.0 and above can be installed with pip by running:

 .. code-block:: bash